-As at 31 March 2023, the Council holds seven properties classed as investment properties.
-All seven properties are categorised within Level 2 of the fair value hierarchy i.e. based on observable inputs for the asset.
+As at 31 March 2024, the Council holds nine properties classed as investment properties.
+All nine properties are categorised within Level 2 of the fair value hierarchy i.e. based on observable inputs for the asset.
 There have been no transfers from or to any of the other hierarchy groups during the year.
 Accounting policy xvi includes details of how assets based on fair value are valued.
-For assets within Level 2 observable inputs for the asset either directly or indirectly are used.
-Details are as follows:
+For assets within Level 2 observable inputs for the asset.